nhscc/problem-statements/2021/ghostmeme/ghostmeme-part-1.md

-When registering, the user must choose a picture from their computer and [upload](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) it to your app as their profile picture.
-Even though your team is storing and indexing the images locally, profile picture uploads should be limited to a reasonable file size and dimensions.
+When registering, the user must choose a picture from their computer and [upload](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/file) it to your app as their profile picture. _This is unlike the others views_, which only allow a user to provide an image URL (when creating a meme).
+Additionally, profile picture uploads should be limited to a reasonable file size and dimensions.

 > Unlike past problem statements, user creation/deletion is managed for you